Signs and symptoms of mesothelioma

 • fever

-• problems swallowing, feeling like food is getting stuck in the throat
+• swallowing problems or feeling like food is getting stuck in the throat

 • swelling of the face and arms